ProSweeper/sei-06-21-22/work/w08/d1/01-intro-to-django-models/README.md

 ##### Django Model Manager

+The `objects` attribute attached to `Cat` Model above is known at the **Manager**.

-Any time you want to perform query operations on a **Model** to retrieve _model objects_ (rows) from a database table, it is done via a **Manager** object.
+Any time we want to perform query operations on a **Model** to retrieve _model objects_ (rows) from a database table, it is done via the Manager object.

-By default, Django adds a Manager to every Model class - this is the `objects` attribute attached to `Cat` above.
+The Manager can also has a `create` method that can be used to create objects.

 ##### **The `<QuerySet>`**